Sweet Dew incident: Initial launching stage by Li Xun and his allies

-Once the Emperor and the officials arrived at Hanyuan Hall, Wenzong ordered the chancellors, as well as officials of the examination bureau (門下省, Menxia Sheng) and legislative bureau (中書省, Zhongshu Sheng) to examine the sweet dew at the Left Jinwu headquarters.
+Once the Emperor and the officials arrived at Hanyuan Hall, Wenzong ordered the chancellors, as well as officials of the examination bureau (門下省, Menxia Sheng) and legislative bureau (中書省, Zhongshu Sheng), to examine the sweet dew at the Left Jinwu headquarters.
 After they did so, Li Xun returned and announced, "After we took our examinations, it appeared to me that those were not real sweet dews.
 This should not be announced immediately; otherwise, the empire would prematurely congratulate you."
-Wenzong expressed surprise, and ordered Qiu Shiliang and fellow Shence Army commander Yu Hongzhi (魚弘志) to lead the other eunuchs to examine the sweet dew.
+Wenzong expressed surprise and ordered Qiu Shiliang and fellow Shence Army commander Yu Hongzhi (魚弘志) to lead the other eunuchs to examine the sweet dew.

 After the eunuchs left Hanyuan Hall, Li Xun immediately summoned Guo Xingyu and Wang Fan to Hanyuan Hall and stated, "Be ready to receive the edict."
 Wang was fearful, and he did not proceed into Wenzong's presence, but Guo did and knelt before the Emperor.
 Meanwhile, it was said that Wang and Guo had several hundred soldiers with them; initially, the soldiers stood outside Danfeng Gate (丹鳳門), outside Hanyuan Hall.
 Li Xun had them summoned inside Danfeng Gate to receive the edict, but only Wang's soldiers went in, and Guo's soldiers did not.

 Meanwhile, Qiu and the other eunuchs were at the Left Jinwu headquarters.
 Han, however, had become fearful and was nervous and sweating.
 Qiu began to sense that something was wrong.
 Suddenly, a gust of wind blew up a screen, and Qiu saw many armed soldiers and heard the sounds of clanging weapons.
 Qiu and the other eunuchs were surprised and quickly ran outside.
-The guards at the Left Jinwu headquarters were about to close the gate to close them in, but Qiu yelled at them, and they, surprised, were unable to close the gates.
+The guards at the Left Jinwu headquarters were about to close the gate to keep them in, but Qiu yelled at them, and they, surprised, could not close the gates.
 Qiu and the other eunuchs ran back to Hanyuan Hall, preparing to report to Wenzong what was happening.